lkiesow/leihs-wiki/Fields.md

 ```json
 "attribute" : "name_of_database_column"
 ```
 Make sure the name contains only letters a to z and the underscore.
+If the column does not exist yet, you need to manually create it in your database.
+Please note that this is a potential source of errors if e.g. a future version of leihs introduces a field of the same name.
+You could for example prefix your column names with your organization's name, e.g.  `my_university_field_x`.
+Users will never notice this as they will only see the label you specify in the field's JSON configuration, not the column name.

 Data stored in an attribute is never destroyed, even if you were to remove a field or make it save into a different property.
 If this ever becomes an issue for you, removing data can be done by going through all items with a script on the Rails console to clear that particular property and save the item.